 Note: Border crossing hours of operation and other details are subject to change.
 See the BC/US Border Traveller Information website for the most up-to-date details.

 The Peace Arch at the Canada-US Border

 Located just minutes from White Rock, the Peace Arch border crossing is open 24 hours a day, 365 days a year.
-Nexus Lanes (i.e., express lanes for special pre-registered and pre-approved Nexus pass holders) are open daily from 7 am until midnight.
+Nexus Lanes are open daily from 7 am until midnight.
+(Nexus Lanes are express lanes for special pre-registered and pre-approved Nexus pass holders.)

-Other border crossings between Washington State and the Lower Mainland include the Pacific Highway crossing (not far from the Peace Arch crossing), Aldergrove/Lynden crossing (near Langley, south of the Greater Vancouver Zoo), and Sumas crossing (near Abbotsford).
+There are other border crossings between Washington State and the Lower Mainland too.
+The Pacific Highway crossing isn’t far from the Peace Arch crossing.
+The Aldergrove/Lynden crossing is near Langley, south of the Greater Vancouver Zoo.
+There is also the Sumas crossing near Abbotsford.

-The Peach Arch, Pacific Highway and Sumas crossings are all open 24 hours a day every day, with Nexus lanes open from 7 am until midnight for the first two, but the Lynden crossing is open daily from just 8 am until midnight.
+The Peach Arch, Pacific Highway and Sumas crossings are all open 24 hours a day every day, with Nexus lanes open from 7 am until midnight for the first two.
+Nexus Lanes operate at the Lynden crossing from just 8 am until midnight.